Just because you have Multiple Sclerosis doesn’t mean you can’t get life insurance.

 If you don’t clearly describe the state of your MS, you increase the chance that your application will be rejected or will result in a bad rating.
 With MS you do fall into an Impaired Risk Category to life insurance companies.
 Typically the four courses of Multiple Sclerosis are as follows:

-- RRMS – Relapsing Remitting Multiple Sclerosis – this is the most common course – and has specifically defined attacks of new or increasing neurologic symptoms.
+2. RRMS – Relapsing-Remitting Multiple Sclerosis – this is the most common course – and has specifically defined attacks of new or increasing neurologic symptoms.
 Someone during this course can also be classified as active or not active, and worsening or not worsening depending on the degree of disability.

-- SPMS – Secondary Progressive Multiple Sclerosis – SPMS is normally the second course, or phase, of MS. Generally people diagnosed with RRMS will eventually transition to SPMS, and further be classified as active or not active, and with or without progression.
+3. SPMS – Secondary Progressive Multiple Sclerosis – SPMS is normally the second course, or phase, of MS. Generally people diagnosed with RRMS will eventually transition to SPMS, and further be classified as active or not active, with or without progression.

-- PPMS – Primary Progressive Multiple Sclerosis – this course is generally more difficult to diagnose and treat than RRMS and SPMS.
-There are more lesions on the spinal cord than in the brain, and makes it more difficult to walk and keep down a job.
+4. PPMS – Primary Progressive Multiple Sclerosis – this course is generally more difficult to diagnose and treat than RRMS and SPMS.
+There are more lesions on the spinal cord than in the brain which makes it more difficult to walk and keep down a job.
 This course affects women and men the same.

 Life insurance companies look at various aspects of MS differently from each other, and their underwriting guidelines will also be different.
-That is why it is important to let a life insurance adviser with experience with MS to help you get the lowest life insurance premiums for your condition.
-We have companies such as Protective, MetLife, Banner Life, Transamerica, Prudential and other life insurance companies who are willing to underwrite applicants with MS.
+That is why it is important to let a life insurance adviser with experience with MS help you get the lowest life insurance premiums for your condition.

 As independent brokers, we represent multiple insurance companies to get you the best quote.
 Just complete the brief Compare Quotes form on this page.

-When you’re shopping around for life insurance as an applicant with MS, insurers will rate the severity of your condition as mild, moderate or severe.
-A mild case has infrequent, rare attacks and caused no disability.
-A moderate case causes attacks that happen more frequently but has not caused disability.
+When you’re shopping around for life insurance as an applicant with MS, insurers will rate the severity of your condition as mild, moderate, or severe.
+A mild case has infrequent, rare attacks and causes no disability.
+A moderate case causes attacks that happen more frequently but have not caused disability.
 A severe case causes someone to be in a wheelchair or bedridden.

 In addition, insurers will look at the time since your diagnosis.
 More time is better because it makes it more clear how severe your condition is.
 While each insurance company uses a different rating system, here are some general underwriting rules for MS so you know what to expect before applying.

-- Preferred Plus: Impossible for MS. There are no insurance companies who offer these rates to people with MS.
+- Preferred Plus: Impossible for MS. There are no insurance companies that offer these rates to people with MS.

 - Preferred: Nearly impossible, happens in very rare cases.
 To qualify, you must have been diagnosed when you were younger than 35, your MS must be mild, it must have been at least five years since your last attack, and you must be in perfect health otherwise.
 Even in this ideal scenario, the odds of getting a preferred policy are still low.